Skip to main content Skip to search

 • Projects must produce tangible outcomes that raise the visibility of the Katz School in STEM and health sciences.

-• Projects must include Katz School graduate students either as research assistants, interns or as part of their academic requirements (i.e., R&D experiences, thesis).
+• Projects must include Katz School full time graduate students either as research assistants, interns or as part of their academic requirements (i.e., R&D experiences, thesis, capstone project).

 • Projects in all areas of the Katz school are welcomed.
-Proposals related to the following priority areas are particularly encouraged: artificial intelligence; health data analytics; biotechnology and life sciences; cybersecurity; and applied social media.
+Proposals related to the following priority areas are particularly encouraged: Artificial Intelligence, Healthcare Analytics, Biotechnology and Life Sciences, Cybersecurity, Applied Social Media, and Healthcare Research.

 • Awards will range from $1,000 to $4,000; expect that the average award will be $3,000.

-• Work, including advertising for graduate research interns must begin by September 11, 2023 (funds will be available by mid-August).
+• Work, including advertising for graduate student research assistants must begin by September 2, 2024 (funds will be available by mid-August).

 Questions?
 Contact Ariana.Allias@yu.edu.